Imageomics/kabr-tools/README.md

 In order to automatically label the animal videos with behavior, we must first create *mini-scenes* of each individual animal captured in the frame, illustrated below.

 ![](images/im_mini-scenes.jpg)
-**Figure 3:** A mini-scene is a sub-image cropped from the drone video footage centered on and surround- ing a single animal.
+**Figure 3:** A mini-scene is a sub-image cropped from the drone video footage centered on and surrounding a single animal.
+Mini-scenes simulate the camera as well-aligned with each individual animal in ing a single animal.
 Mini-scenes simulate the camera as well-aligned with each individual animal in the frame, compensating for the movement of the drone and ignoring everything in the large field of view but the animal’s immediate surroundings.
 The KABR dataset consists of mini-scenes and their